Second Book Response

 The Perks Of Being A Wallflower by Stephen Chbosky

-The perks of being a wallflower are about an adolescent chronically timid young man named Charlie and his journey through the days of a young adultery.
+The perks of being a wallflower is a story about an adolescent chronically timid young man named Charlie and his journey through the days of a young adultery.
 Through love, relationships, sex, drugs, loss and all the things in between, This book to me is not just your average read it’s different from most stories this is real!
 Based off real things people experience in their lifetime!
 It explores the aspects of sexual assault between a young man and a family member which in this case is his aunt.

 Whom he lost when he was a young child as she went to town to buy Charlie a birthday present she crashed her car and died.
 He’s now torn between the trauma of the assault he’s kept repressed for all his teenage life up till now.
 And the grief he carries inside of him everyday because he believed it was his fault on her death….On his story through his young life mental health holds Charlie back from pursuing in things he wants to do eventually developing and learning to outcome his shyness.
 Later on making friends with a beautiful girl called Sam and her homosexual step brother Patrick, who help Charlie to explore the things most adolescent teenagers experience at the age.
 Sam expresses to Charlie how she was sexually assaulted to.